facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 }
 ```

-But you can't override it, in fact the following code
+However, it is not possible to overwrite it.
+In fact, the following code produces a fatal error (see below the code):

 ```php
 <?php